MurkySea/mazi-fieryfox/README.md

 # MaZi FieryFox RPG

 MaZi FieryFox is a lightweight browser RPG prototype.
 It features a simple task list, companions that can be unlocked via a gacha system, a basic XP and coin economy, and a level system that increases as you complete tasks.
+Tasks can now be scheduled to appear daily, weekly or monthly.

 ## Getting Started